For me, the list of recipes in my home-cooked cooking arsenal is looking pretty thin.

-Halve the larger tomatoes and place them in a roasting tin just coated with the oil
+- Preheat the oven to 200c – Gas Mark 6 – 400FHalve the larger tomatoes and place them in a roasting tin just coated with the oil.

-Grind some black pepper over the top and place in the oven
+- Grind some black pepper over the top and place it in the oven

 Easy Lockdown Recipe Number 3 – Carrot And Green Bean Soup

-I told you soup was a favourite so here’s another one!
+I told you soup was a favorite, so here’s another one!

 The carrots bring a lovely sweetness and the beans a bit of nuttiness, a great combination.

-You could, of course, chuck in any vegetables left in the bottom of the fridge
+You could, of course, chuck in any vegetables left at the bottom of the fridge.

-Then add enough water to cover them and bring to the boil
+- Then add enough water to cover them and bring to a boil.

-So there we have it, 3 easy cook lockdown recipes that even your grandma would be proud of!
+So there we have it, 3 easy cook lockdown recipes that even your grandmother would be proud of!

-I really think that if it was left to me we would all be sucking on sticks of dried pasta by now.
+I really think that if it were left to me, we would all be sucking on dried sticks of pasta by now.